 Rabbi Mike Uram is an associate faculty member of Pardes North America.
 Before joining Pardes North America, he served as the Executive Director and Campus Rabbi at Penn Hillel for over 16 years.
 He is the author of the best-selling book entitled, Next Generation Judaism: How College Students and Hillel Can Help Reinvent Jewish Organizations, which won a National Jewish Book Award in 2016.
 He is a sought-after speaker and consultant on the changing nature of the American Jewish community, Jewish innovation, cutting-edge engagement and how legacy organizations can reinvent themselves in the age of millennials.
 Check out these recent articles about how his book is changing the way Jewish organizations work: Putting Mike Uram’s Next Generation Judaism To The Test, From San Francisco to Synagogue: Can Startup Culture Invigorate Jewish Organizations?

-Mike Uram has worked with dozens of Jewish organizations including Jewish Federations of North America, The Wexner Foundation, United Synagogue, The Rabbinical Assembly, Central Conference of American Rabbis, Hillel International and many local federations, synagogues and JCCs.
+Mike has worked with dozens of Jewish organizations including Jewish Federations of North America, The Wexner Foundation, United Synagogue, The Rabbinical Assembly, Central Conference of American Rabbis, Hillel International and many local federations, synagogues and JCCs.
 For three years, Mike served as lead faculty and Jewish coach for the Schusterman Fellowship, a prestigious leadership development program for the most promising talent in the Jewish professional sector.
 Mike is part of a small working group that is developing a new educational framework for Birthright Israel.

-Rabbi Uram is a Pardes alumnus.
-He holds a BA in History and Religious Studies from Washington University and Rabbinic Ordination from the Jewish Theological Seminary.
+Mike holds a BA in History and Religious Studies from Washington University and Rabbinic Ordination from the Jewish Theological Seminary.
 He lives outside Philadelphia with his wife Leora and their three children.